 - Educating for community and living well together.

 Much Birch will develop a community based upon our core Christian values which supports all members regardless of race, gender, special educational needs or disabilities, to achieve their full potential.

 - Educating for dignity and respect.

 Much Birch will support all community members to demonstrate dignity and respect to themselves and others, developing personal moral values, respect for other religions, cultures and ways of life, so that they will become successful citizens in the future.
 We will enable children to understand that their relationships with others are key to success in all aspects of life.

 Core Christian Values

-We have streamlined our Christian values to 4 key areas.
+At Much Birch, we learn about twelve Christian values within the framework of our four core Christian values.
 Whilst one value is of particular focus at a particular time of the academic year; we aim to provide a variety of opportunities for other linked values to be thought about and to be used in the daily life of the school and its wider community.
 Christian values identify with both school and church calendars.
 We also actively encourage the attitudes of awe, wonder and reflection.